AshakaE/TelemotBot/README.md

 # Telegram Bot

-> This s a bot that sends the chat user inspirational messages and jokes.
+> This is a bot that sends the chat user inspirational messages and jokes.

 ![screenshot](img/app_screenshot.gif)